-With the increasing number of Machine and Deep Learning applications in High Energy Physics, easy access to dedicated represents a requirement for fast and efficient R&D. This work explores different types of cloud services to train a Generative Adversarial (GAN) in a parallel environment, using a Tensorflow data parallel strategy.
+With the increasing number of Machine and Deep Learning applications in High Energy Physics, easy access to dedicated IaaS represents a requirement for fast and efficient R&D. This work explores different types of cloud services to train a Generative Adversarial Network (GAN) in a parallel environment, using a Tensorflow data parallel strategy.
 More specifically, we parallelize the training process on multiple GPUs and Google Tensor Processing Units (TPU) and we compare two algorithms: the TensorFlow built-in logic and a custom loop, optimised to have higher control of the elements assigned to each GPU worker or TPU core.
 The quality of the generated data is compared to Monte Carlo simulation.
 Linear speed-up of the training process is obtained, while retaining most of the performance in terms of physics results.
 Additionally, we benchmark the aforementioned approaches, at scale, over multiple GPU nodes, deploying the training process on different cloud vendor service offerings, seeking for overall efficiency and cost-effectiveness.
-The combination of data science, cloud options and associated economics allows to burst out heterogeneously, exploring the full potential of cloud-based services.
+The combination of data science, cloud deployment options and associated economics allows to burst out heterogeneously, exploring the full potential of cloud-based services.

 Case Study Summary: